ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Service Level Agreement.md

-The Service Level Agreement (“SLA”) is a policy governing the Terms and usage of Services provided by UltraSeedbox and applies individually to you by using our services.
+The Service Level Agreement (“SLA”) is a policy governing the Terms and usage of Services provided by Ultraseedbox and applies individually to you by using our services.

 Having in mind the nature of services (shared environment) and the kind of services we offer, server downtime is an inevitable part.
 With this agreement, we’ll explain how we handle certain situations during your time with us.